 What has been your most challenging creative project?
 How did you complete it?

 I believe that my most challenging creative project is always the project at hand.
 I depend on Morning Pages to encourage me in my work.

 You recommend writing lists in a lot of chapters of The Artist’s Way.
 What do you find therapeutic about list making?

 I find that lists give me a sense of my own priorities.

 Saying affirmations are a key part of your process.
-What are your current favorites, or affirmations you always return to?
+What are your current favourites, or affirmations you always return to?